The Top Interactive Museums in Rome for Kids to learn and play

 www.mdbr.it/en/

 2. Leonardo da Vinci Museum: this small museum has over 64 interactive recreations of Leonardo’s inventions; from an early helicopter, a tank to general machinery used today.
-Located a few minutes walk from Campo dei Fiori, the museum is rarely busy, and there is a lovely courtyard and a room underground showcasing inventions to walk on water over a submerged ancient Roman tomb.
-Small children will enjoy the cranks and levers (you might need to ask for a. stool to reach some) the mirror room and the holograms, even if they can’t follow the advanced thinking of this multi-talented genius..
+Located a few minutes walk from Campo dei Fiori, the museum is rarely busy, and there is a lovely courtyard and a room underground showcasing inventions to walk on water over a submerged Ancient Roman tomb.
+Small children will enjoy the cranks and levers (ask for a. stool if they can’t reach some of them) the mirror room and the holograms, even if they can’t follow the advanced thinking of this multi-talented genius..
 Don’t miss the room where you can recreate da Vinci’s suspended bridge.
 Even with the steps provided, it can be quite a challenge!
 The museum is a few steps from Campo de’ Fiori market.

 www.mostradileonardo.com

-Trova tips: In the cafe reading room there is a window that allows you to peek into the church next door to view a Caravaggio painting.
+TROVATRAIL TIPS: In the cafe reading room there is a window that allows you a peek into the church next door to view a Caravaggio painting.

 Previous